nextinterfaces/gwt-tictactoe/README.md

 Tic Tac Toe
 ====

 Tic Tac Toe is HTML5 app designed for a tablet.
-It can be played as a multiplayer or against the computer.
+It can be played as a multiplayer game or against the computer.

 ### Demo (WebKit only):
 http://nextinterfaces.com/projects/tictactoe/